Coronavirus FAQs - Academic Students

 - You may also email firstname.lastname@example.org for any other issues you may have.

-- If you have technical problems, contact TechHelp by either submitting a Support Ticket or get help via LiveChat with support staff.
+- If you have technical problems, contact TechHelp by either submitting a Support Ticket or by talking with our support team via LiveChat at support.kent.edu.
 You can also call 24 hours a day, 7 days a week at 330-672-HELP.

-The Academic Success Center (ASC) is online while you’re online.
+Free virtual tutoring and Supplemental Instruction study groups will be offered through the Academic Success Center (ASC), where our student tutors are available to help you to achieve your academic goals.
 Refer to the ASC website for information on scheduled tutoring online, drop-in tutoring online, the e-Tutoring service, and supplemental instruction online.
-Contact the ASC at firstname.lastname@example.org or 330-672-3190 with questions.
+Contact the ASC at email@example.com or 330-672-3190 with questions.
 For Regional Campus tutoring services, please contact your campus for information regarding available resources.

 SAS is open during regular business hours: Monday through Friday from 8 a.m. to 5 p.m.
 You can call SAS at 330-672-3391 or email firstname.lastname@example.org.
 However, there will be no face-to-face proctoring during the period of remote instruction, and all student meetings will be conducted by phone.
 Students can update or send their course accessibility letters using Access KSU using the typical process.